mrkraimer/bloscCodecCPP/README.md

 ## Building

-If a proper RELEASE.local file exists one directory levels above **codecCPP**, then just type:

-    make

-It can also be built by:
+It can be built by:

-    cp configure/ExampleRELEASE.local configure/RELEASE.local
+    cp ExampleRELEASE.local configure/RELEASE.local
     edit file configure/RELEASE.local
     make

-In **configure/RELEASE.local** it may only be necessary to change the definitions of **EPICS4_DIR** and **EPICS_BASE**.
+In **configure/RELEASE.local**  change the definitions of **EPICS4_DIR** and **EPICS_BASE**.